xzilla/teleport/README.md

 [![Build Status](https://travis-ci.org/pagarme/teleport.svg?branch=master)](https://travis-ci.org/pagarme/teleport)

 A trigger-based Postgres replicator that performs DDL migrations by diffing schema changes and replicating real-time data changes based on DML triggers.
 In other words, a complete replicator that works without any special permissions on the database, just like the ones you don't have in AWS RDS.

 Yes, you read it right.

+## How it works

+In a configurable time interval, teleport diffs the current schema and replicate new tables, columns, indexes and so on from the source to the target.
+Inserted, updated or deleted rows are detected by triggers on the source, which generate events that teleport transform into batches for the appropriate targets.

+If teleport fails to apply a batch of new/updated rows due to a schema change that is not reflected on target yet, it will queue the batch, apply the schema change and then apply the failed batches again.
+This ensures consistency on the data even after running migrations and changing the source schema.

 ## Install